-At first blush, looking for work when you have a restricted diet can be daunting.
+At first blush, looking for a summer job when you have a food allergies can be daunting.
 But if teens think beyond the obvious, they can find plenty of opportunities.
-First published in the Summer 2017 Allergic Living magazine; to subscribe click here.

 FOR a teenager, a summer job is a rite of passage – a start to transitioning into the adult world – and a chance to earn some cash of one’s own.
 It’s almost cliché that a first job will be at a fast-food restaurant.
 But as much as server and kitchen skills can teach a lot, for teenagers with food allergies, such a job is often not the right fit.

 Consider the experience of 16-year-old Michael Mandanas.
 The teen thought it would be great to work for a Chinese restaurant that he and his family frequented in their town north of Oklahoma City.
 After all, the restaurant was quite aware of his multiple food allergies.
 But ordering a safe meal and working in that kitchen proved to be two different experiences.
 “After my first week, I had an appointment with my allergist, who immediately asked me to leave the job,” says Michael.
 The reason?
 “I’d been working with takeout boxes of food with all my allergens.”

 When Andrea Schmidt, 17, began her search for a summer job in New Hampshire’s Seacoast Region, she was worried because of her multiple food allergies.
 “All of my friends’ jobs involve food, and I didn’t think I would be able to find any job that didn’t.
 I wanted to be a hostess at a restaurant, but I wasn’t comfortable with having to clean tables.”